 Citizenship is defined as the "relationship between an individual and a state to which the individual owes allegiance and in turn is entitled to its protection".
 Article 15 of the 1948 Universal Declaration of Human Rights stipulates that everyone has the right to a nationality/citizenship.
 Typically, citizenship is assigned at birth; and for the majority of the world's population is not subject to change over the course of their lifetime.
-Citizenship defines a set of particular rights, duties and responsibilities that are exclusive to the relationship between citizens have full political rights, can vote, hold public office, and, in some cases, be eligible for specific government posts.
+Citizenship defines a set of particular rights, duties and responsibilities that are exclusive to the relationship between citizens and their home countries, and which do not apply to non-citizens.
+Only citizens have full political rights, can vote, hold public office, and, in some cases, be eligible for specific government posts.
 In many states, citizenship is a formal requirement for employment in public administration and the obligation to enlist in military service.
 In the area of social rights, citizens may have privileged access to welfare benefits, health care, education or public housing.